-Laura Yohualtlahuiz Rios-Ramirez is a Mexican-born Xicana scholar-practitioner of Tepehuan, Guachichil Chichimeca, French and Spanish descent trained in educational pedagogy, circle keeping, performance art, and community organizing.
+Laura Yohualtlahuiz Rios-Ramirez is a detribalized Mexican-born Xicana scholar-practitioner of Tepehuan, Guachichil Chichimeca, French and Spanish origin trained in educational pedagogy, circle keeping, performance art, and community organizing.
 They are recognized for their canon of healing-informed praxis intersecting performance art, ancestral knowledge systems and restorative/transformative justice practices as tools for personal and collective transformation.

 She holds a BA in International Relations and Latin American Studies and a MS in Organizational Leadership and is a Southwest Folklife Fellow focusing on Participatory Action Research and an Intercultural Leadership Institute Fellow focusing on interculturality in the field of arts & culture.
 She co-leads, Kalpulli Ayolopaktzin, a transnational inter-tribal group of families preserving Anahuaka teachings and participates with the Wind & Warrior Sacred Waters Pilgrimage healing colonial trauma through ritual solidarity across Black/Indigenous diaspora.
 She is a veteran Bgirl/Hip Hop dancer with IllMILF crew, a wife, and most importantly a Mami passionate about healing intergenerational/colonial trauma through matriarchal leadership, folklore preservation and cultural resiliency.